spencer-shadley/completed-class/07-project-1-part-one/hw/README.md

 ## Application Requirements

-- Must use at least two server-side APIs
+- Use at least two server-side APIs

-- Must use a CSS framework _other than_ Bootstrap
+- Use a CSS framework _other than_ Bootstrap

-- Must be interactive (i.e: accept and respond to user input)
+- Be interactive (i.e: accept and respond to user input)

 - Use at least one new third-party API

-- Must have a polished UI
+- Have a polished UI

-- Must meet good quality coding standards
+- Meet good quality coding standards

 - Does not use alerts, confirms or prompts (look into _modals_)

-- Must be deployed to GitHub Pages
+- Be deployed to GitHub Pages

 ## Presentation Requirements

 Use this [project presentation template](https://docs.google.com/presentation/d/1_u8TKy5zW5UlrVQVnyDEZ0unGI2tjQPDEpA0FNuBKAw/edit?usp=sharing) to address the following:

-- Elevator pitch: a one minute description of your application
+- Elevator pitch: a one minute description of your application (this is important to be able to do when being interviewed as well as to receive funding for a startup)

 - Concept: What is your user story?
 What was your motivation for development?